tgreenidge/HangmanCLI/README.md

 - The computer choses a word
 - If the player does not guess correctly under 6 tries, the computer wins
 - On each try, player can guess either a letter or a word
+- On each try, if the answer is incorrect, an actual hangman diagram is displayed as it gets filled

 ### Guesses
 If player tries to solve the answer by guessing the word: